Angelina Jolie Wears Silver Gown and Brings Shiloh and Zahara to Annie Awards

 David Livingston/Getty Images

-Angelina Jolie shimmered and sparkled as she made another celebrity event a girls' night out.
+Angelina Jolie shimmered and sparkled as she made another celebrity event a family affair.

 Wearing a sleeveless silver Atelier Versace gown, The 42-year-old Oscar winner brought two of her and ex Brad Pitt's six children, 13-year-old Zahara and 11-year-old Shiloh, to the 2018 Annie Awards in Los Angeles.
 Zahara wore a black lace top and pants, while Shiloh sported a black suit.